 Leamington Cement Plant

-Some 20,000 to 25,000 tons of limestone from the Chaffin quarry (loaded at Leamington on Union Pacific) was used each year by Utah-Idaho Sugar Co. in the manufacture of quicklime for use in its Garland and Salt Lake City sugar refineries.
+Some 20,000 to 25,000 tons of limestone from the Leamington Lime Quarry operated by George H. Chaffin.
+The lime rock was loaded at Leamington on Union Pacific, and was used each year by Utah-Idaho Sugar Co. in the manufacture of quicklime for use in its Garland and Salt Lake City sugar refineries.
 (Utah Mining Association, "Operational and Economic Review, August 1967, page 51)

 History of the Leamington Plant: